andrius-k/transparency-detector/README.md

 # transparency-detector
 Xamarin.iOS class that checks if iOS device supports transparency effect.

-It also takes into account Reduce Transparency option in iOS setting.
+It takes into account iOS version, hardware version and Reduce Transparency option in iOS setting.

 # Usage